Why my Cat Yowling at Night?

 Small kittens meow at night because they miss their mother, seek attention and protection because they feel stress alone.
-As they get older, this behavior passes and once fully weaned, most kittens will stop.
+As they get older, this behavior passes, and once fully weaned, most kittens will stop.
 When rehomed, most little ones miss their sibling and mother and will meow for the first few nights.
 Offer them comfort and remain calm; this will pass.

 The cat wants to go for a walk

 Sometimes the owners themselves provoke undesirable behavior in their pets.
-For example, once you decided to take a cat for a walk in the yard, but you are not going to walk it regularly, and the cat liked it, and now it is boring to sit in the apartment, so it requires a walk with the help of meowing.
+For example, once you decided to take a cat for a walk in the yard, but you are not going to walk it regularly, and the cat liked it, and now it is annoying to sit in the apartment, so it requires a walk with the help of meowing.

 How to get rid of night meows?